mariusz-schimke/GiGraph/README.md

 ### Edge group

 Edge groups join a single node with multiple nodes, multiple nodes with a single node, or multiple nodes with multiple nodes.
 The examples below present each of these use cases.
+An edge group may be understood as a simpler approach to specifying multiple edges at once, with the same properties for all.
+You can as well add each of them individually to achieve the same effect.